Boris Kocheishvili: Biography

-“This artist has a special place in the checkered painting that is contemporary art” Valerii Turchin tells us, “Every creation of Boris Kocheishvili presents at the very least if not the idea of cosmic creation then the objective meaning of reality.
+This artist has a special place in the checkered painting that is contemporary art.
+Every creation of Boris Kocheishvili presents at the very least if not the idea of cosmic creation then the objective meaning of reality.
 It seems that many of his pieces have ordinary themes such as rafters, lapta players (Russian ball game) and tea parties.
 Many of his works give an impression of an absolute peace and a perfect harmony.
 But I think this peace is not stable; it is the calm before the storm.
 The mood, rhythm, and structure of the compositions make you expect something else.
 All is calm, safe; the world so delicate and fragile, but a feeling of subconscious anxiety makes one worry that it can all come crashing down.
-The world of his creation evokes the desire to keep it protected.”
+The world of his creation evokes the desire to keep it protected.

 For more than five decades Boris Kocheishvili has created a large oeuvre, many of his works are in the holdings of Russian and foreign museums, as well as in many private collections.
 For more than twenty years Boris Kocheishvili has resided and worked in a small wing on one of Arbat's many side streets.
 In his studio there are many works that have never been seen by the public.

 Kocheishvili has previously been married to Liya Akhedzhakova -famous Russian actress.